The 42nd Annual

 What’s the difference between a hallway exchange and a formal appointment?
 How should you prepare for each?
 What questions should you be prepared to answer?
 What information should you provide, and in what form?
 This workshop, led by an experienced lobbyist and legislators from each party and each chamber, will give you some best practices to consider.

 WORKSHOP A: *TESTIFYING AT PUBLIC HEARINGS*

 Now that your bill has been raised for a public hearing, what should you do?
 How important are public hearings?
 How can you maximize the effectiveness of this process?
 Should the lobbyist or the client testify?
 How many people should testify?
 Should they deliver live or written testimony?
-These panelists will give you the inside and outside perspective of what works best and why.
+How are virtual hearings changing the approach?
+An experienced lobbyist, committee chair, and a ranking member, will give you the inside and outside perspective of what works best and why.

 SEN. GARY WINFIELD: Chief Deputy Majority Leader; Chair, Judiciary Committee; CT State Senate

 SEN. JOHN KISSEL: Chief Deputy Senate Republican Leader; Ranking Member, Judiciary Committee; CT State Senate

 REP. CHRISTINE CONLEY: Deputy Majority Leader, CT House of Representatives